AliNisarAhmed/my-notes/books/pragmatic-programmer/notes.md

 - WHAT TO SAY WHEN ASKED FOR AN ESTIMATE - You say “I’ll get back to you.”

 ---

+## Chapter 3 - The Basic Tools

+### Power of Plaintext

+- We like our plain text to be understandable to humans.

+- The Power of Text Plain text doesn’t mean that the text is unstructured; HTML, JSON, YAML, and so on are all plain text.
+So are the majority of the fundamental protocols on the net, such as HTTP, SMTP, IMAP, and so on.
+And that’s for some good
+reasons:

+  - Insurance against obsolescence
+  - Leverage existing tools
+  - Easier testing

+### Power of Command Shells

+-  A benefit of GUIs is **WYSIWYG** —what you see is what you get.
+The disadvantage is **WYSIAYG** — what you see is all you get.

+### Debugging

+#### Rubber Ducking

+- A very simple but particularly useful technique for finding the cause of a problem is simply to explain it to someone else.

+-  the simple act of explaining, step by step, what the code is supposed to do often causes the problem to leap off the screen and announce itself.

+- It sounds simple, but in explaining the problem to another person you must explicitly state things that you may take for granted when going through the code yourself.
+By having to verbalize some of these assumptions, you may suddenly gain new insight into the problem.
+And if you don’t have a person, a rubber duck, or teddy bear, or potted plant will do.

+#### Debugging Checklist

+• Is the problem being reported a direct result of the underlying bug, or merely a symptom?
+• Is the bug really in the framework you’re using?
+Is it in the OS?
+Or is it in your code?
+• If you explained this problem in detail to a coworker, what would you say?
+• If the suspect code passes its unit tests, are the tests complete enough?
+What happens if you run the tests with this data?
+• Do the conditions that caused this bug exist anywhere else in the system?
+Are there other bugs still in the larval stage, just waiting to hatch?

+### Engineering Daybooks

+- Keep small notebooks, and write daily notes, manually by hand.
 ---

   ##### Tip 1: Care about your work